JackAWatt/gw2-yolomouse-cursors/README.md

  3. Choose a cursor pack inside the *cursors* folder (you can preview them on GitHub itself by opening the folder here and scrolling down)
  4. Copy these files to YoloMouse in its *Cursors* folder (e.g. `C:\Program Files\YoloMouse\Cursors`)
  5. Restart YoloMouse and Guild Wars 2 if needed
- 6. Assign the cursors to each in-game cursor by using `Ctrl + Alt + Shift + <NUM>`, where `<NUM>` is 4 for cursors in the 30-39 range, 5 for cursors in the 40-49 range, etc.; keep pressing the same key combination to cycle through the cursors in a range
+ 6. Assign the cursors to each in-game cursor by using `Ctrl + Alt + <NUM>`, where `<NUM>` is 4 for cursors in the 30-39 range, 5 for cursors in the 40-49 range, etc.; keep pressing the same key combination to cycle through the cursors in a range

 ## Creating your own cursors
 If you want, you can create your own pack by taking the images from the *originals* folder.